 With no ferry service from Portugal to the Azores, the best way to visit is by air.
 Azores Airlines and TAP Air Portugal both have direct flights from Portugal and the United States.

 The main airport in the Azores is located in São Miguel, close to the capital Ponta Delgada.

 How to get around in the Azores

-While most of the islands in the Azores have a public transport system, it is geared more for locals than tourists.
+While most of the islands in the Azores have a public transport system, it is geared more toward locals than tourists.

 Inter-island travel is achieved by flying, which is very expensive or by ferry.

-All ferry services are operated by Atlantico Line who has all sailings and prices listed on their website.
+All ferry services are operated by Atlantico Line who has all sailings and prices listed on its website.

 Note: Not all ferries operate during the winter, and with the Azores being out in the Atlantic Ocean, some journeys can be quite choppy.